The icon of the Pacific Northwest

 Transient, or Bigg's killer whales, have increased in numbers in this region over the last few years, numbering between 200-300 individuals.
 These apex predators feed on other marine mammals such as seals, sea lions, porpoise, and even other whales.
 There's nothing quite like seeing a transient orca on the hunt!

 See more of our tours!

 The waters surrounding our departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds

 Big savings for booking in advance!

-Adults save $10 when you book 30+ days in advance and an additional $10 with military ID, AAA, AARP, seniors 65+, or college student ID.
-This deal cannot be combined with promotion codes or other discounts and is valid on whale watching tours only.
+Adults save $10 when you book 30+ days in advance and an additional $10 with military ID, AAA, AARP, seniors 65+, or a student (age 13yrs - college).
+This deal cannot be combined with promotion codes or other discounts and is valid on whale-watching tours only.